rundeck/docs/docs/learning/howto/using-ansible.md

+---

+title: "Rundeck and Ansible Integration"
+date: "2022-09-20"
+feed:
+ enable: true
+ description: "One popular pairing for Rundeck users is integrating Ansible playbooks into Rundeck to orchestrate and schedule workflows across multiple tools.
+Like Rundeck, Ansible's straightforward design and learning curve make it Operations friendly.
+Learn how you can integrate Rundeck with Ansible. "

+---

 # Rundeck and Ansible Integration

 It’s common for Rundeck users to integrate Ansible into their Rundeck.
 Like Rundeck, Ansible's straightforward design and learning curve make it Operations friendly.